syrusakbary/validate_email/README.rst

 :code:`from_address`: the email address the probe will be sent from,

-:code:`helo_host`: the host to in SMTP HELO use when checking for an email,
+:code:`helo_host`: the host to use in SMTP HELO when checking for an email,

 :code:`smtp_timeout`: seconds until SMTP timeout

-:code:`use_blacklist`: use the blacklist of domains downloaded from https://githubusercontent.com/martenson/disposable-email-domains
+:code:`use_blacklist`: use the blacklist of domains downloaded from https://github.com/martenson/disposable-email-domains

 TODOs and BUGS
 ============================